jcbsmpsn/golang-https-example/README.md

 +       }
 ```

+the server will drop connections from clients using certs that are untrusted,
+where trust is established by a relationship to one of the CAs that the TLS
+server knows about.

+In order to establish a connection, the client will have to present a trusted
-Generate a client certificate to use:
+certificate.
+To start, generate a client certificate to use:

 ```sh
 openssl req \